MicrosoftDocs/visualstudio-docs/docs/rtvs/sql-server.md

 ![SQL window query results](media/sql-query-results.png)

 The Transact-SQL editor supports a variety of other features, such as viewing the execution plan for the query, a query debugger, There are many other features available within the Transact-SQL editor.
-FOr details, see [Use Transact-SQL Editor to Edit and Execute Scripts](https://msdn.microsoft.com/library/hh272706.aspx).
+For details, see [Use Transact-SQL Editor to Edit and Execute Scripts](https://msdn.microsoft.com/library/hh272706.aspx).

 ## Working with SQL Server stored procedures